Akhil Bharatiya Marathi Sahitya Sammelan

 Akhil Bharatiya Marathi Sahitya Sammelan (All India Marathi Literary Conference) is an annual conference for literary discussions by Marathi writers.
 Marathi is the official language of Maharashtra State.
 The first Marathi Sahitya Sammelan was held in Pune in 1878 under the chairmanship of Justice Mahadev Govind Ranade.

 Conferences held

 Following is the list of the conferences with year and venue:

 Women presidents

-Only five women have been the presidents of the Sammelan to date:
+Only six women have been the presidents of the Sammelan to date: